Joint Dynamic Models and Statistical Inference for Recurrent Competing Risks, Longitudinal Marker, and Health Status: Semi-Parametric Estimation of Model Parameters

 Equivalently, these estimators are maximizers of the logarithm of the profile likelihoods.
 These log-profile likelihoods are more conveniently expressed in terms of stochastic integrals as follows:

-Associated with each of these log-profile likelihood functions are their profile score vector (the gradient or vector of partial derivatives) and profile observed information matrix (negative of the matrix of second partial derivatives): $U^R(\alpha,\theta^R)$; $U^W(\theta^W)$ and $U^V(\theta^V)$ for the score vectors, and $I^R(\alpha,\theta^R)$, $I^W(\theta^W)$ and $I^V(\theta^V)$ for the observed information matrices.
+Gradient-based approaches could be used to numerically approximate the maximizers of these log-profile likelihoods.
+For instance, associated with each of these log-profile likelihood functions are their profile score vector (the gradient or vector of partial derivatives) and profile observed information matrix (negative of the matrix of second partial derivatives): $U^R(\alpha,\theta^R)$, $U^W(\theta^W)$, and $U^V(\theta^V)$ for the score vectors; and $I^R(\alpha,\theta^R)$, $I^W(\theta^W)$, and $I^V(\theta^V)$ for the observed information matrices.
 The estimators could then be obtained as the solutions of the set of equations

-A possible computational approach to obtaining the estimates is via the Newton-Raphson iteration procedure:
+A possible gradient-based computational approach to obtaining the estimates is via the Newton-Raphson iteration procedure:

-Having obtained the estimates of $\alpha$, $\theta^W$ and $\theta^V$, we plug them into $\hat{\Lambda}_{0q}(t|\alpha_q,\theta^R)$s, $\eta(w_1,w_2|\theta^W)$s and $\xi(v_1,v|\theta^V)$s to obtain the estimators $\hat{\Lambda}_{0q}(t)$s, $\hat{\eta}(w_1,w_2)$s and $\hat{\xi}(v_1,v)$s:
+Having obtained the estimates of $\alpha$, $\theta^W$ and $\theta^V$, we plug them into $\hat{\Lambda}_{0q}(t|\alpha_q,\theta^R)$s, $\eta(w_1,w_2|\theta^W)$s and $\xi(v_1,v|\theta^V)$s to obtain the estimators $\hat{\Lambda}_{0q}(t)$s, $\hat{\eta}(w_1,w_2)$s, and $\hat{\xi}(v_1,v)$s: